Formerly and idyllically known as Gretna Green, this is the first service area you'll pass as you head in to Scotland on the A74(M).

 Due to the site's history, the forecourt at the new service area was branded BP and not managed by Forte/Welcome Break, who would normally operate a Shell when building a large service area from scratch.
-As a result, when Granada were forced to sell Welcome Break's sites in 1997, Gretna Green was classed as a Forte service area and not a Welcome Break one and wasn't included in the sale by default.
+As a result, when Granada were forced to sell Welcome Break's sites in 1997, Gretna Green was classed as a Forte service area and not a Welcome Break one and it wasn't included in the sale by default.
 Granada were given the choice of either transferring it to Welcome Break, or keeping it and paying the new Welcome Break £14million instead.
 As they already owned two nearby service areas, Granada opted not to pay for Gretna Green.

 The main amenity building has units built in a courtyard around a Burger King (previously Julie's Pantry) in the centre, with two glass roofs following the main walking paths around the building.
-This creates a site much larger and more airy than nearby Abington.
+This creates a site much larger and airier than nearby Abington.

 Southwaite (M6, 21 miles)

 Views expressed in these comments are those of the individual contributor.
-User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.
+User accounts are managed by CommentBox.io.
+Registration helps prevent automated spam.

-We would like the companies named to check here regularly but we can't force them to do so.
+We ask the companies named to check here, but we can't force them to do so.